Robert Lloyd Praeger: Recognition and voluntary work

+Personal life

+Praeger met his future wife, Hedwig Elena Ingeborg Meta Magnusson ("Hedi") in 1901; they became engaged after two weeks, and married in 1902.
+She died in 1952, and Praeger was buried with her in Deansgrange Cemetery, Dublin.

+His younger sister Sophia Rosamond Praeger was a sculptor, children’s book author and illustrator as well as a botanical artist.

 Achievements

 Praeger was instrumental in developing advanced methodologies in Irish botany by inviting Knud Jessen, the acclaimed Danish expert in Glacial and Post-Glacial flora, to undertake research and teaching in Ireland.
 This was to lead to the establishment of 'paleoecology' as a distinct field of study in Ireland.

 "His" counties

 A vice-county system was adopted by Praeger dividing Ireland into forty vice-counties based on the counties.
 However the boundaries between them does not always correspond to the administrative boundaries and there are doubts as to the correct interpretation of them.